 The most convenient way is to physically get access to the device a user has.
 All that others have to do to find the IP address of the user (once they have the device in hand) is go to a website like whatismyipaddress.com and check.

-If the “others” refers to law enforcement agencies, these officials can know the IP addresses of anyone under investigation with a subpoena.
+If the “others” refer to law enforcement agencies, these officials can know the IP addresses of anyone under investigation with a subpoena.

 Links that take the user away from the messaging app they’re using to communicate with another person can also be used to find out the user’s IP address.